-Hoshmand Aminishokri has been the Licence Holder for the premises and the Designated Premises Supervisor since May 2015.
+Hashem Karim Ahmed has been the licence holder for the premises since 2013.
 It appears that he has no regard for his legal responsibilities as both a business owner and a premises licence holder.
+He has had adequate education and assistance in how to comply with the law.

-Mr Aminishokri trades to make illegal profit at a cost to the government and the local economy.
-Such actions are detrimental to legitimate traders who lose trade as a result of his ongoing criminality.
+The licensee trades to make illegal profit for himself at a cost to the government and the local economy.
+His actions are detrimental to legitimate traders who lose trade as a result of his ongoing criminality.

-Please tick yes

-Have you made an application for review relating to this premises before

-If yes please state the date of that application

-Day Мс nth Year T

-If you have made representations before relating to this premises please state what they were and when you made them
+Please tick yes Have you made an application for review relating to this premises before If yes please state the date of that application Day Month Year If you have made representations before relating to this premises please state what they were and when you made them N/A